MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sensorscx/nf-sensorscx-sensorscxsensordataready.md

 ### -param pSensorData [in]

-A list of [Sensor properties](/windows-hardware/drivers/sensors/sensor-properties2).
+A list of [sensor properties](/windows-hardware/drivers/sensors/sensor-properties2).
 For more information, see [SENSOR_COLLECTION_LIST](/windows-hardware/drivers/ddi/sensorsdef/ns-sensorsdef-sensor_collection_list).

 ## -remarks